GraphER: An Efficient Graph-Based Enrichment and Reranking Method for Retrieval-Augmented Generation: Introduction

-To address these limitations, we introduce \textbf{GraphER}, a \textbf{Graph}-based \textbf{E}nrichment and \textbf{R}eranking method for general-purpose RAG systems.
-GraphER is capable of incorporating various forms of proximity relationships beyond semantic proximity.
-Additionally, unlike knowledge graph-based approaches, GraphER requires no additional infrastructure beyond a base retriever, which may be semantic or keyword search.
-From an efficiency perspective, any potential LLM calls in GraphER are confined to the offline phase, while online retrieval is LLM-free and incurs minimal query-time latency.
-Together, these advantages make GraphER easy to integrate with most production RAG systems.
-An example of retrieval results produced by GraphER is shown in Figure \ref{fig:SQL_Retrieval_Example}, where GraphER incorporates proximity information induced by foreign-key relationships to achieve more complete retrieval of relevant tables.
+From an efficiency perspective, unlike knowledge graph-based approaches, GraphER requires no additional infrastructure beyond a base retriever.
+Additionally, any potential LLM calls in GraphER are confined to the offline phase, while online retrieval is LLM-free and incurs minimal query-time latency.
+These advantages make GraphER easy to integrate into most production RAG systems.

+In summary, our contributions are as follows: \begin{itemize} \item We introduce \textbf{GraphER}, a graph-based enrichment and reranking framework that improves retrieval completeness in RAG systems. \item We propose \textbf{Graph Cohesive Smoothing (GCS)}, a lightweight graph-based ranking algorithm that mitigates hub-node bias. \item We demonstrate that GraphER naturally supports graph neural network rerankers. \item We conduct extensive experiments on three distinct types of retrieval tasks to validate the effectiveness of GraphER. \end{itemize}